-* Executives accused of price-fixing on EU-backed road projects
+* Executives accused of price-fixing on EU-backed road

 * EU funds to Poland worth up to 5 bln euros are at stake

 * Commission wants to know if fraud is more widespread

 * Prosecutors cite wiretaps of executives colluding on bids

 * Poland says has adequate safeguards to prevent fraud